lguzzon-scratchbook/gdb/docs/sm-api-reference.md

 }
 ```

 Note: Some example pages explicitly create the Security Context after initialization to ensure the silent resume logic runs immediately.
-If you enable SM via `{ sm: true }`, the context is automatically set up by the module.
+If you enable SM via `sm: { superAdmins: [...] }`, the context is automatically set up by the module.
+The `superAdmins` field is mandatory; without it, the SM module will not initialize.

 ---